 In DCC once you are coupled to your train and ready to depart, you can press the F3 button and the turbine will go through its start-up sequence.
 Once fully started, it's very loud, so don't forget your hearing protection!
-Also, be sure to keep your fingers free of the spinning turbine blade inside the B-unit exhaust outlet on Museum Quality versions!
 As noted above in DC operation the turbine will start to run as soon as the track power is sufficient.